BenoitGeslain/Visuo-haptic-Illusions-Toolkit/README.md

 Bruno Jartoux (bruno.jartoux@sii.fr)

 ### Copyright and licensing
-Copyright (c) 2023 SII Société pour l’Informatique Industrielle This project is licensed under the open-source MIT X11 license, see the LICENSE file.
+PLEASE REFER TO MAIN REPOSITORY AT https://github.com/BenoitGeslain/Visuo-haptic-Illusions-Toolkit FOR UP-TO-DATE INFORMATION Copyright (c) 2023-2024 SII Société pour l’Informatique Industrielle This project is licensed under the open-source MIT X11 license, see the LICENSE file.
 In particular, you may not distribute any copy or substantial portion of this project without the contents of the LICENSE file.